 Each time the song is sung, have a different child tell one of his or her talents and then move to the center of the circle for the remainder of the game.
 Continue singing until you’re the only one left in the circle.

-4. Amazing Spinners
+4. Special Spinners